 Chapman faculty representing a range of academic departments lead travel courses during the summer and January interterm session(s).
 These courses range in length from 1 to 4 weeks and are both domestic and international.
 All students are encouraged to participate in these courses in order to gain a perspective about other countries and cultures.
 There is academic work involved in these classes and credit is awarded.
 Students may be eligible for a tuition waiver for their participation in a travel program.

-International student and scholar services office serves the special needs of international students and scholars on the Chapman University campus.
+International Student and Scholar Services serves the special needs of international students and scholars on the Chapman University campus.
 The office acts primarily as a source of information and assistance with the goal of helping to make the international student and scholar experience at Chapman as productive and meaningful as possible.

-The office provides the following services: issuance of required immigration documents; student and scholar tracking and reporting as required by SEVP and Department of State; fall and spring orientation programs; assistance with health insurance, internships, housing, Department of Motor Vehicles, Social Security Administration, on-campus employment, tax and immigration matters; certificates of enrollment and official letters for foreign administration offices; information on social and cultural events; and liaison with campus and community programs.
+The office provides the following services: issuance of required immigration documents; student and scholar tracking and reporting as required by SEVP and Department or State; fall and spring orientation programs; assistance with financial and personal matters; assistance with health insurance, internships, on-campus employment, tax and immigration matters; certificates of enrollment and official letters for foreign administration offices; information on social and cultural events; and liaison with campus and community programs.

-The 2011–2012 student body population was 7,155, 1855 of whom were graduate.
+The 2012–2013 student body population was 7,570, 1889 of whom were graduates.
 Chapman welcomes students from around the country and the world.
 Over 60 countries are represented among Chapman's international student body.
 Enrollment has steadily grown since the early 1990s.
 Chapman upholds its tradition of providing personalized education to students by maintaining a faculty to student ratio of 1:14.

 Chapman's academic year is on a 4–1–4 calendar.
 Fall classes begin in late August and end just prior to Christmas.
 An interterm session is held in January, offering special opportunities for students to participate in travel courses or take experimental courses.
 The course offerings in interterm, however, are limited.
 Students should not rely on interterm classes to fulfill their requirements.
 The spring semester begins at the end of January and ends in May.
 Four summer sessions are scheduled from the end of May through mid–August.
 Evening classes are also offered for working professionals.
 A special emphasis is made to meet the requirements of public school credentials.

-Individual and dyad career coaching is available by appointment to assist students in developing career goals, determining methods of obtaining these goals and implementing a viable plan for an effective job search or continued education.
-In addition to individual appointments, Career Development Center also offers weekly career workshops.
-Career educators work with students to help them assess their interests, skills, and values; make connections to appropriate majors, jobs, internships and career fields; research and explore their options; and market the skills they've gained through their Chapman education.
+Individual and small group career coaching is available by appointment to assist students in developing career goals, determining methods of obtaining these goals, and implementing a viable plan for an effective job search or continued education.
+Career educators work with students to help them assess their interests, skills, and values; make connections to appropriate majors, jobs, internships, and career fields; research and explore their options; and market the skills they've gained through their Chapman education.

 The Career Development Center is committed to offering an array of experiences to help our students get a taste of the world of opportunities around them.
 Ten times a year, we invite students on Career Excursions to interesting and inspiring businesses in the Southern California area.
 Excursions are designed for students to receive personal attention and behind-the-scenes experiences that can answer deep questions and ignite greater curiosity and enthusiasm for new career ideas.
-Each excursion lasts from 2 – 4 hours, with 5 – 20 students joining in on the adventure.
-Focus industries this year include entertainment, business entrepreneurs, fashion, non-profit, sports/athletics and graduate schools; however we are always open for suggestions!
+Each excursion lasts from 2–4 hours, with 5–20 students joining in on the adventure.
+Focus industries include entertainment, business entrepreneurs, fashion, non-profit, sports/athletics, and graduate schools; however we are always open for suggestions!

 A fabulous feast for the mind and palate, Courses of Excellence offers students the opportunity to meaningfully engage with industry leaders over an eight-course meal seasoned with equally tasty business conversation.
-Students may indicate their interest in partaking of Courses of Excellence by completing the Student and Alumni Request Form at www.chapman.edu/cdc/students/.
-Eight times during the traditional school year, eight students will be selected to join in this intimate, fine dining and networking experience which will take place at the exclusive Chef’s Table in Sandhu Dining Hall, co-sponsored by Sodexo.
+Students may indicate their interest in partaking of Courses of Excellence by completing the Student Network Form at www.chapman.edu/cdc/students/.
+Eight times during the traditional school year, eight students will be selected to join in this intimate, fine dining, and networking experience which will take place at the exclusive Chef’s Table in Sandhu Dining Hall, co-sponsored by Sodexo.

-The Career Development Center promotes part-time employment as an excellent way for students to gain valuable workplace skills, supplement their academic experience and earn money.
-Students can access these job postings using Panther Connect, the online "one-stop shop" for internships and jobs at www.chapman.edu/cdc/students/pantherConnect.asp.
-Computers are available for student use in the Career Development Center.
-In addition, students can receive assistance in resume writing and interviewing by making an appointment or taking advantage of resume drop-in hours.
+The Career Development Center promotes part-time employment as an excellent way for students to gain valuable workplace skills, supplement their academic experience, and earn money.
+Students can access these job postings using Panther Connect, the online "one-stop shop" for internships and jobs.

 Chapman University is committed to making its educational opportunities accessible to qualified individuals with disabilities in accordance with applicable state and federal laws.
 By providing access to qualified students with disabilities, the university demonstrates its belief that the community will benefit from their skills and talents.
 In this regard, Chapman University has implemented the following policies:

-The Disability Services Specialist administers these policies.
+The Assistant Director of Disability Services administers these policies.
 Summaries and references to these policies are provided in the university's application and admissions materials, and its student handbook.
 Individuals can also obtain information about these policies, services, documentation requirements, etc. from Disability Services at 714/516–4520.

 Disability Services serves as the clearing house for all requested accommodations.
 It is the responsibility of the student requesting accommodations to make these needs known in a timely fashion and to provide proper documentation and medical evaluations as required (www.chapman.edu/disabilities).
 It is recommended that the student provide these materials prior to the beginning of the academic year or semester so that the university may better serve the student's needs and the student may avoid any irreversible academic consequences.
 Once notification has been made the university will engage in an interactive process in order to identify our obligation to provide reasonable accommodations.
 Services provided will be based on the individual needs of the student, and may include extended test time, notetakers, etc. The granting of any accommodation will not be retroactive and cannot jeopardize the academic standards or integrity of the course.